jaktestowac/vscode-playwright-helpers/README.md

 - Run Tests (`.spec.ts`) - you can quickly run the tests via clicking on `.spec.ts` file in the Explorer and selecting `Run Tests` from the context menu.

+## CodeLenses

+The extension provides additional CodeLenses for the following items:

+- test annotations (`test`, `only`, `skip`) - you can quickly change the test annotations via clicking on the annotation above the test

 # Contributing

 This project is open source and we welcome contributions from the community.
 If you would like to contribute, please follow these steps: